 Individuals, personal study or travel, hospices and palliative care, animal charities, appliances for illness or disability, organisations concerned with specific diseases, large capital projects (more than £100,000), projects costing less than £3,000, crèches where parents are not involved, organisations or activities where religious content is compulsory for users, general appeals.

 When can we apply?

 Trustees meet 4 times a year, usually in February/March, May, August and November, and the meeting dates are on this website.
+In 2018 our meetings for considering new grant applications will not include August.
 There is no deadline for applications, following submission of application we will provide guidance about when the Trustees will consider your request.